mit-han-lab/torchsparse/README.md

 ## Acknowledgement

 We thank Yan Yan from TuSimple for helpful discussions.
 Please also have a look at the [dgSparse](https://dgsparse.github.io/) library, which is designed for fast and efficient sparse computation on graphs and point clouds.
 The work from PCEngine (MLSys 2023) team is also highly related to us.

+TorchSparse is inspired by many existing open-source libraries, including (but not limited to) [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine), [SECOND](https://github.com/traveller59/second.pytorch) and [SparseConvNet](https://github.com/facebookresearch/SparseConvNet).

+We also thank [AttributeDict](https://github.com/grimen/python-attributedict/tree/master) for providing an elegant way to manage the kernel/model configurations.